Tutorial

 In order to follow along with this article, you will need experience with Python code, and a beginners understanding of Deep Learning.
 We will operate under the assumption that all readers have access to sufficiently powerful machines, so they can run the code provided.

-For instructions on getting started with Python code, we recommend trying this beginners guide to set up your system and preparing to run beginner tutorials.
+To get started with Python code, we recommend following this beginner’s guide to set up your system and prepare for running tutorials designed for beginners.

 What is GPU Utilization?